ptitjes/konvo/.junie/guidelines.md

 ## Code Style and Development Practices

+### Code Style

+- Only use inline comments when essential and make code self-explanatory through naming conventions
+- Add documentation comments for all public APIs (using KDoc syntax)
+- When a method is too long, break it down into smaller methods
+- Use descriptive variable, method, class, property, parameter names, etc.

 ### Kotlin Code Formatting

 The project uses the Kotlin code style, with the following exceptions: